61st Engineer Legion Mixed Battalion

 61 BMGL - CTL - Foreign Legion - Construction Company - Canjuers - departure ceremony - 1978

-Some of the NCOs of the CTL Legion Company during the departure ceremony on July 26, 1978, marking the end of the 61e BMGL’s mission at Canjuers.
-Right, Adjudant-chef Kiessling, a warrant officer serving as the CTL’s first sergeant.
+NCOs of the CTL during the departure ceremony on July 26, 1978, marking the end of the 61e BMGL’s mission at Canjuers.
+Right: Adjudant-chef Kiessling, a warrant officer serving as the CTL first sergeant.

 Larzac 1978-1981

-In September 1978, the 61e BMGL was stationed at Camp Larzac (also known as Camp La Cavalerie), near Millau, in the Aveyron Department of Southern France.
-This was an old military camp with a training area nearby, intended for renovation and modernization.
+In September 1978, the 61e BMGL was stationed at Camp Larzac (also known as Camp La Cavalerie), near Millau in the Aveyron Department of southern France.
+It was an older military camp with a nearby training area, both slated for renovation and modernization.

 On October 17, Lieutenant Colonel Bastian became the new commander of the 61e BMGL.

-In 1979 and 1980, work was in full swing at Larzac.
-The most important task was the development of the ALAT Zone, a huge 40-acre (16-hectare) construction site for a French Army Light Aviation regiment of combat helicopters, i.e. 60 aircraft.
-In the meantime, it was also necessary to build a road network for the camp, as well as parking for tanks and vehicles.
+In 1979 and 1980, work at Larzac was in full swing.
+The most important task was the development of the ALAT Zone.
+This was a major 40-acre (16-hectare) construction site for a French Army Light Aviation regiment of combat helicopters – about 60 aircraft.
+At the same time, the battalion also had to build a road network for the camp, along with parking areas for tanks and other vehicles.

 On August 25, 1980, Captain Bustos succeeded Captain Llorens as commander of the Legion Company.

-A month later, the legionnaires of the 2e REP presented the new FAMAS rifle to the personnel of the CTL, which was still equipped with the old MAS 49/56.
+A month later, the legionnaires of the 2e REP presented the new FAMAS rifle to the personnel of the CTL, which was still equipped with the older MAS 49/56.

 In October, Lieutenant Colonel Bironneau took over the 61e BMGL.
-He was a veteran of the battalion, where he had served as a captain at its very beginning, in 1971.
+He was a veteran of the battalion, having served as a captain during its earliest period in 1971.

-In 1981, the CTL legionnaires continued to build the ALAT Zone.
-Their other projects were five campsites (bivouacs with a capacity of one regiment per bivouac), and the development of the site for the future military railroad station of L’Hospitalet.
+In 1981, the CTL legionnaires continued work on the ALAT Zone.
+Their other projects included five campsites (bivouacs with the capacity of one regiment per bivouac) and development of the site for the future military railroad station at L’Hospitalet.

 However, for political reasons, work at Larzac had to be interrupted prematurely.
-Instead, the battalion’s units were detached to other locations.
+The battalion’s units were instead detached to other locations.

 61e BMGL - 61 BMGL - Foreign Legion - Camp Larzac - France - map - location